nandak522/hello-universe-flask-app/README.md

     * Infrastructure Configurations (like Db, Cache etc..), separated from App Configurations.
 Refer `values-infra.yaml`.
     * Pod Annotations that change when configmaps/secrets change.
 No need to roll the pods manually 😎.
 Refer the generated deployment spec.
     * Environment Level overrides (like `replicas=10` for prod, but `replicas=2` for dev/qa environments).
 Refer `env-overrides/values-prod.yaml` for example.
+* Validating helm templates on every push, using Github Actions.
 * Refer `commands.md` for all Helm commands.